 If you report the change by phone, you can ask the DWP to send you a written record of the call.
 If you write to report the change, keep a copy of the letter.

-If the DWP sends you a review form
+If the DWP wants to assess you again

-You should fill in the form and send it back by the date given on the front page - find out how to complete the PIP review form.
+The DWP will send you a new claim form to complete.
+You should fill in the form and send it back by the date given on the front page - check how to complete the PIP claim form.